 Register as self-employed

-Once you have a solid business idea and have conducted all the necessary research it's time to register as self-employed.
-Failure to register yourself as a sole trader or partnership with Her Majesty's Revenue and Customs (HMRC) within three months of self-employment may result in a £100 penalty.
+Once you have conducted all the necessary research it's time to register as self-employed.
+Failure to register as a sole trader or partnership with Her Majesty's Revenue and Customs (HMRC) within three months of self-employment may result in a financial penalty.
 To register, you simply need to provide your personal and business details.
 For more information, see GOV.UK - Working for yourself.

 If you own a private, limited company, you must instead register with Companies House.